It’s hard for a shepherd when the bear pays a call. It isn’t a good time for me to visit, but when I set out I know nothing of all this.

 The sheep itself is a few metres away, lying on its back in a gully.
 Its eyes are half-open, but its neck is a crimson mess of tendons.
 Something greyish, which might be its heart, is visible through the rent in its chest.
 Its abdomen has also been opened up to reveal more sinews and a greenish bulge.
 The rest of the body is intact.

 It looks like a classic case.
-The bear must have bitten the sheep’s neck, and then started eating the most accessible innards.
+The bear must have clawed the sheep’s neck, and then started eating the most accessible innards.
 I’m surprised at my own reaction or – rather – lack of it: I’ve seen too many pictures on the Internet to be shocked.
 But I hadn’t anticipated the smell: sweet and sickly, acrid and something… disgusting, but what is it?

 All three of us look at the corpse from a distance, not saying anything.
 By the time I have taken a few more photos the others are heading back down, still silent.
 Mustaphá waits for me half way back and tells me what happened.
 Last night when the rain began, the shepherds started herding the flock back into its electrified nest, but three sheep preferred freedom despite the best efforts of the border collies.
 In the middle of the night the other dogs, the patous, started barking.
 Mustaphá has no idea when: watches are not an important part of life in the mountains.
 The shepherds got up and went outside.
 The three patous were chasing something away, down the valley but they couldn’t see what; he points to the hillside above the path I have just used.
 Despite their powerful torches, they couldn’t see the three sheep either.
 When things had calmed down, they went back to bed and slept in longer than usual.
 But when the border collies came in with blood on their noses Mustaphá knew that there was a problem, so they got dressed quickly.